 Do chimpanzees really care about equity?

 One of the most popular Youtube videos in comparative psychology features capuchins exchanging tokens for food with a human experimenter.
-It is fascinating to see how outraged the capuchin becomes when realizing that the experimenter is giving her cucumber while she is giving out grapes (much more tasty food) to another capuchin!
-After watching this video,
+It is fascinating to see how outraged the capuchin becomes

 Adam Smith (1723 – 1790) on intuitive and reflective processes

 This post is part of a series on the 'history of social sciences'.
-Monday Tuesday Wednesday Thursday Friday Saturday Yesterday, I suggested that there was a history of social sciences
+Monday Tuesday Wednesday Thursday Friday Saturday Yesterday, I suggested that there was a history of social sciences to be told.
+A

 The evolutionary and cognitive basis of the cultural success of garbage trucks among western toddler

 The other day, I was browsing Youtube, looking for toddler's cartoons to entertain my 18 months old boy.
-I was not very optimistic though: Like many toddlers, my son's attention span rarely
+I was not very optimistic though: Like many toddlers, my son's attention span rarely exceeds a

 Picture of the week: The colors of the Web